WSEAS CONFERENCES. WSEAS, Unifying the Science

 Keywords: Cross-strait Trade, Grey Forecast, Exponential Smoothing, Simple Regression

-Title of the Paper: Work plan support of One-stop application procedures using application procedure ontology: The case of Japan
+Title of the Paper: Work Plan Support of One-stop Application Procedures using Application Procedure Ontology: The Case of Japan

 DOWNLOAD FULL PDF

-Authors: Hiroyuki Kawaguchi and Seiichi Komiya
+Authors: Hiroyuki Kawaguchi, Seiichi Komiya

 Abstract: The authors classify licensing application procedures in Japan as factors that comprise procedures including application documents and attachments, and have developed an application procedure ontology that defines the reference relationship among each factor at the level of items described or listed in documents.
 In addition, a method to derive acceptance or rejection of item transcription in One-stop application procedures as well as work steps through inference was reviewed by utilizing the application procedure ontology.
 Consequently, if specific items in attachments are in the reference relationship with other relevant application documents, it was found to be possible to make an inference that item transcription is possible through the mediation of such attachments, by using the reference relationship defined by this application procedure ontology.
 By determining the work priority based on the referenced number among instances, visualization of overall workflow of application work was made possible in regards to the One-stop application combined with the range selected by an applicant.